FrederikLeed/MS-Infrastructure/RDS Scripts/readme.md

+## Setup Remote Desktop Session host farm(s)
-### The example scripts in this folder, will setup an Remote Desktop Session Host farm for accesing Management servers in Active Directory Tiering.
+### The example scripts in this folder, will setup an Remote Access option for accesing On-Premis servers, can be used for internal and externals, just remember the security implications.

 #### Most of the scripts have the assumption that you KNOW what you are doing, and some still have the hardcoded domain and ip information from my LAB.